pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 Gather of columnwise tensor is supported and is used since:

-- as mentioned in the previous section, it is not supported to compute columnwise quantized tensor from rowwise quantized one,
+- as mentioned earlier, it is not supported to compute columnwise quantized tensor from rowwise quantized one,
 - high precision tensor is not gathered in most cases due to performance reasons,

-Tensor can have 2 formats:

-- COMPACT format - used for all-gather:

-  - rowwise data: not transposed, shape: ``[A, B]``
-  - columnwise data: not transposed, shape: ``[A, B]``
-  - rowwise scaling factors: not transposed, not padded, shape: ``[A, B/128]``
-  - columnwise scaling factors: not transposed, not padded, shape: ``[A/128, B]``

-- GEMM_READY format - converted from COMPACT format after all-gather and before GEMMs:

-  - rowwise data: not transposed, shape: ``[A, B]``
-  - columnwise data: transposed, shape: ``[B, A]``
-  - rowwise scaling factors: transposed, padded to the multiple of 4 along the last dimension, shape: ``[B/128, pad_to_4(A)]``
-  - columnwise scaling factors: not transposed, padded to the multiple of 4 along the last dimension, shape: ``[A/128, pad_to_4(B)]``

-Note that data in COMPACT format is easy to gather, which is not possible with padding and transpose.

-.. raw:: html
-   :file: img/allgather_flow.svg

-*Figure 2.
-All-gather flow for FP8 blockwise scaling showing rowwise path for forward pass and columnwise path for backward pass.*

 Examples